GeneralBots/botbook/src/11-features/email.md

 ### Gmail Configuration

 To configure Gmail, first enable 2-factor authentication on your Google account.
-Then generate an app-specific password for BotServer to use.
+Then generate an app-specific password for botserver to use.
 Enable IMAP access in Gmail settings.
 Use `imap.gmail.com` on port 993 for IMAP and `smtp.gmail.com` on port 587 for SMTP.

 ### Outlook/Office 365